Year 1 Sample Courses

 Prepare to make a difference in the lives of others through a health science degree at NGU.
 Become a trailblazer in the field of health and wellness.

-Through a 375 experience hours of in your chosen area of study, you’ll apply what you’ve learned in real-world settings—building the skills and confidence needed for a successful career.
+Through 375 hours of experience in your chosen area of study, you’ll apply what you’ve learned in real-world settings—building the skills and confidence needed for a successful career.

 Health science is a multidisciplinary field that focuses on understanding and improving human health.